anyaevostinar/SymbulationEmp/docs/QuickStartGuides/0-Overview.md

 # Overview

-The goal of Symbulation is to simplify the development of efficient, reliable, and accessible scientific software.
+The goal of Symbulation is to provide an evolutionary agent-based framework for studying the evolution of symbiosis.